opensvc/docs.opensvc.com/source/agent.service.scoping.rst

 	type@drpnodes = xfs
 	...

-Use a different nodes list at encapsulated level
+Use a Different Nodes List at Encapsulated Level
 ++++++++++++++++++++++++++++++++++++++++++++++++

 ::